Maruthreddy/Heart-Disease-Data-Analysis/README.md

 # Heart-Disease-Data-Analysis
-is repository presents a comprehensive EDA of Heart Disease data, leveraging visualization and statistical techniques to uncover hidden patterns and correlations.
+This repository presents a comprehensive EDA of Heart Disease data, leveraging visualization and statistical techniques to uncover hidden patterns and correlations.
 The dataset includes various attributes such as patient demographics, medical history, and test results.